How I Healed And Cured My Eczema + Rebalanced My Skin Microbiome | Part 1

 How did I cope and care for my skin while going through withdrawals?
 With the most natural skincare products and a lot of self control.
-I also gave up make up for a few months 🙅🏼 I wore no make up at all for about three months, then gradually added back in mascara and my eyebrow pencil.
-Now thats all I use. ☝🏼Note: none of the products mentioned here are done so as an advertisement.
+I also gave up all makeup for a few months 🙅🏼 I wore no make up at all for about three months, then gradually added back in mascara and my eyebrow pencil.
+Now I can use Toups and Co.
+Organics makeup with no problems! ☝🏼Note: none of the products mentioned here are done so as an advertisement.
 I tried the two main components of my skincare routine by my own will, on suggestions from friends.
 I love these products and I am a life long customer.

-- I use Sweet Girl Tallow Balm from Toups and Co.
+I only use Sweet Girl Tallow Balm from Toups and Co.
 Organics (formerly known as Crunchy Organics).
-It's all I use, and all I will use in the future.
+It's all I use on my face and body, and all I will use in the future.
 This is what saved my skin through the withdrawal process.

-- Use soap to wash your skin only once weekly.
-While healing, I only washed the necessary body parts with soap (i.e. arm pits, butt, vagina).
-I rinsed everything else with warm water.
-This is super important to rebuild your skin microbiome!
+Use soap to wash your skin only once weekly.
+While healing, I only washed the necessary body parts with soap (i.e. arm pits, butt, vagina) daily.
+I rinsed everything else with warm water, and bathed my whole body with soap only once a week (face included).
+This is super important to rebuild your skin microbiome.
 The soap I use is from Chagrin Valley Soap and Salve.
 My favorite is the Adzuki bean soap, which has a lot of ingredients that can help boost the good microbes on your skin.
 I love this company, and its especially convenient that they have sample sized soaps you can buy to test out!

 3. Exercise at least 4 times a week...
 Especially strength training exercises, like yoga and HITT workouts.